Functions¶

 You can delete snapshots that are no longer needed on the console to release storage space.
 Automated snapshots cannot be manually deleted.

 You can check the nodes in a cluster, including the status, specifications, and usage of each node.
 To prepare for a large scale-out, you can add nodes in batches.
-For example, if 180 more BMS nodes are needed, add them in three batches (60 for each batch).
-If some nodes fail to be added, add them again.
-After all the 180 nodes are successfully added, use the nodes for cluster scale-out.
-Adding nodes does not affect cluster services.
+To add 180 nodes, add them in three batches of 60 nodes each.
+If any nodes fail to be added, retry adding them.
+Once all 180 nodes are added, use them for scaling out.
+Adding nodes will not disrupt cluster services.

 As the service volume increases, the current scale of a cluster may not meet service requirements.
 In this case, you can scale out the cluster by adding compute nodes to it.
 Services are not interrupted during the scale-out.
 You can enable online scale-out and automatic redistribution if necessary.